Levak/RoleKeeper/README.md

  - `!ban map`, bans map `map` from the map list available in the pick & ban sequence. `map` is case-insensitively matched at 80% with available maps;
  - `!pick map`, same as `!ban` excepts it is used to pick a map (best-of-3 only);
- - `!side side`, chooses the side, either attack or defense (best-of-3 only).
+ - `!side side`, chooses the side, either attack or defense.

 **Note**: The above commands are only available in a match chat channel created by the bot itself.